KTleft93/InstaLikeBot/README.md

 # InstaLikeBot

 Dependencies
-Python3
+1. Python3
 Download latest Pycharm

-Selenium automation framework
-pip3 install selenium
+2. Selenium automation framework pip3 install selenium

-Chromedriver allows automation on google chrome browser https://chromedriver.chromium.org/downloads
+3. Chromedriver allows automation on google chrome browser https://chromedriver.chromium.org/downloads

-Provide your own instagram login information in the code
+4. Provide your own instagram login information in the code

-Running
 Copy and paste code into Pycharm, the IDE should trigger errors to handle the imports

 Bot likes the 3 most recent post from every tag every hour